Biennale College Cinema – Ninth Edition

 Other goals include:

-• To promote and support the production of 2 International audiovisual work longer than 60 minutes, whether it be feature-length films or transmedia project, at the conclusion of a one year long series of activities that both involve and promote all the professional figures in the filmmaking process.
+• To promote and support the production of up to 3 International audiovisual work longer than 60 minutes, whether it be feature-length films or transmedia project, at the conclusion of a one year long series of activities that both involve and promote all the professional figures in the filmmaking process.

-• To present the selected works at the 77th Venice International Film Festival of the Biennale di Venezia, and to distribute them online as well in streaming in the Festival’s Sala Web, thereby addressing one of the most sensitive issues in independent filmmaking today, visibility.
+• To present the selected works at the 78th Venice International Film Festival of La Biennale di Venezia, and to distribute them online as well in streaming in the Festival’s Sala Web, thereby addressing one of the most sensitive issues in independent filmmaking today, visibility.

-This initiative will include the selection and development of 9 micro-budget projects, the production of 2 audiovisual work and its presentation during the Venice International Film Festival, with online distribution in streaming as well.
-The selection will be made by the Director of the Cinema Department of the Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but on audience design as well, which means involving a specific, even niche, audience from the earliest phases in the development of the film, instead of waiting until it has been completed.
+This initiative will include the selection and development of 9 micro-budget projects, the production of up to 3 audiovisual works and presentation during the Venice International Film Festival, with online distribution in streaming as well.
+The selection will be made by the Artistic Director of the Cinema Sector of La Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing.
+The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but on audience design as well, which means involving a specific, even niche, audience from the earliest phases in the development of the film, instead of waiting until it has been completed.
 The program will also focus attention on the organizational aspects and on cost control.

-La Biennale already achieves these goals by supporting productions in the Dance, Music and Theatre departments.
+La Biennale already achieves these goals by supporting productions in the Sectors of Dance, Music and Theatre.

-Biennale College – Cinema, is supported by Ministero per i beni e le attività culturali.
+Biennale College – Cinema is supported by Ministero per i beni e le attività culturali e per il turismo.

-Biennale College – Cinema is held for the eighth consecutive year in academic collaboration with IFP in New York and the TorinoFilmLab.
+Biennale College – Cinema is held for the ninth consecutive year in academic collaboration with IFP in New York and the TorinoFilmLab.

 International selection process to select up to 9 microbudget concepts/ideas presented by teams consisting of 1 director and 1 producer, with no age limit and with the following characteristics: